 by Nikki Hallgrimsdottir

 For decades, consumers have relied on friends and family, product reviews and tastemakers when making purchasing decisions.
-A loved one could recommend a particular brand of tools that’s worked well over the years.
-A consumer watchdog publication could inform and educate on which car models offer the most reliability.
-A fashion magazine could highlight the latest trends that speak to any style.
-But while each of these different influencers remains relevant to today’s buyers, shoppers seeking out buying advice are increasingly being guided by artificial intelligence.
+A loved one could recommend a particular brand that’s worked well for them over the years.
+A consumer watchdog publication could inform and educate on car models that offer the most reliability.
+A fashion magazine could highlight the latest trends that speak to a particular style.
+But while each of these different influencers remains relevant to today’s buyers, today’s shoppers seeking out buying advice are increasingly guided by artificial intelligence.

 Through sophisticated AI, retailers are diving deeper into personalization by building solutions that suggest the best products for a user to purchase bolstered by data-driven insights.